We welcome school classes and other groups.

-Upon arrival, visitors and students are brought into our classroom to experience a 40 minute 'in-character' lesson with a schoolmistress or a schoolmaster.
+Upon arrival, visitors and students are brought into our classroom to experience a lesson with a schoolmistress or a schoolmaster.
 We provide pinafores and vests for students to wear if they wish.
 Once the lesson is complete, students will be 'dismissed' into the gallery where the extended programming occurs.

 Extended Program Options: